mrtnpach/PhongLighting/README.md

 |`F`| Toggle flashlight*|
 |`Left shift`| Toggle edit mode|

-*Toggling the flashlight on **disables the point and directional light** (makes it look nicer, I guess)
+*Toggling the flashlight on **disables the point and directional light** (looks nicer, I guess)

 ## Building the project using CMake

-CMake 3.15 or newer is required to build the project, so make sure to download at least  the specified version.
-Follow these steps inside the project's directory in order to build it using your desired generator:
+CMake 3.15 or newer is required, so make sure to download and install at least the specified version.
+If you're a Linux user, I highly recommend reading GLFW's compilation guide which goes through the required dependencies and how to build their library for the X11 and/or Wayland backends.
+Once everything is set, follow these steps inside the project's directory in order to build it using your desired generator:

 1. `mkdir build`
 2. `cd build`
-3. `cmake ..` (you can specify the generator using the **-G** flag, check the available ones usign `cmake --help`)
+3. `cmake ..`
 4. `cmake --build .`